bmoussaud/xld-petclinic-tomcat/README.md

 all the commands are in the `run-k8s-containers.sh`  script that builds the images and runs the 'xl apply' commands.

+### Using the devops as-code to migrate to micro-services & containers

+The petclinic backend is now split into several micro services: vet-service, dog-service, cat-service.
+The dog-service & cat-service depend of a common service: pet-service.
+The main UI petportal is also defined and deployed usng Kubernetes resources: Deployment, Volume, Service,ConfigMap & Ingress.

+in the `microservices`  directory ,you'll find:
+* in services.yaml, the import file that points to the description of the 4 services based on k8s components,
+* in application.yaml, the application based only with dependencies,
+* infrastructure.yaml defines the environment with the dev k8s namespace as a new member and removes the tomcat servers from the env.
+* deployment.yaml triggers a deployment  PetPortal/(Version) -> Tomcat-Dev-AsCode
+* xebialabs.yaml an import yaml file that includes the 4 previous files.

+all the commands are in the `run-microservices.sh` script that builds the images and runs the 'xl apply' commands.

+### Sample output

 ```
 $ ./run-k8s-containers.sh
 building localhost:5000/bmoussaud/petclinic-backend:3.0.4